-H. Culminating Experience
+H. CPH Exam Experience

 "Culminating experiences" represent the summative experience at the end of an academic program in which students demonstrate mastery of the skills and knowledge acquired during the course of study.
-In the OMPH Program, the culminating experience involves the field Experience and CPH Exam.
+In the OMPH Program, the culminating experience involves the completion and presentation of the Field Experience, and CPH Exam.
 Individual tracks may have additional required activities, as dictated by general practice in those disciplines.